django-commons/django-typer/doc/source/extensions.rst

        (`Inversion of Control <https://en.wikipedia.org/wiki/Inversion_of_control>`_)

-The django-typer_ plugin mechanism supports all three of these use cases in a way that respects the precedence order of apps in the ``INSTALLED_APPS`` setting.
+The django-typer_ plugin mechanism supports all three of these use cases in a way that respects the precedence order of apps in the :setting:`INSTALLED_APPS` setting.
 In this tutorial we walk through an example of each using a :ref:`generic backup command <generic_backup>`.
 First we'll see how we might  :ref:`use inheritance (1) <inheritance>` to override and change the behavior of a subcommand.
 Then we'll see how we can :ref:`add subcommands (2) <plugin>` to an upstream command using plugins.
 Finally we'll use pluggy_ to implement a hook system that allows us to :ref:`add custom logic (3) <hooks>` to an upstream command.